GSA/idmanagement.gov/_implement/distribute-fcpca.md

 A recommended starting point would be to replicate the existing configuration for CA certificates issued by the Federal Common Policy CA, instead of distributing the new certificates issued by the Federal Common Policy G2.

-If you're not sure which [intermediate CA certificates issued by the FCPCA G2](#certificates-issued-by-the-federal-common-policy-ca-g2) you need to distribute, consider distributing all of them or email us for help at <fpki@gsa.gov>.
+If you're not sure which [intermediate CA certificates issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca) you need to distribute, consider distributing all of them or email us for help at <fpki@gsa.gov>.

 ## How Do I Distribute the Intermediate CA Certificates?